 Chinese Eagle Symbolism

 In Chinese culture, an eagle and a bear together symbolize strength.
 And for the Huns, the eagle was symbolic for a ruler.
-Thus, as in Native American cultures, eagle feathers are considered to have powerful qualities in China.
-Eagles were also associated with thunder in China, as they were in other cultures.
-Lei Gong, the Daoist god of thunder, is depicted as half-man, half-eagle.
+Thus, as in Native American culture, the Chinese consider eagle feathers to have powerful qualities.
+Eagles are also associated with thunder in China, as they are in other cultures.
+Furthermore, Lei Gong, the Daoist god of thunder, is depicted as half-man, half-eagle.

 Eagle Symbolism in Japan